Lashmanbala/Data-Pipeline-Project/README.md

 There are some columns with lot of NaN values.
 Those columns barely has data.
 So I removed those columns using pandas.

-The attacker column has the battle outcome details in binary fomat(0 and 1).
+The attacker column has the battle outcome details in binary format (0 and 1).
 I mapped it with 'win' and 'loss'.

 attacker_size and defender_size columns has some NaN values.
 I replaced those values with the mean values of the respective columns.